isomerpages/pa-eastcoast/index.md

       description: The future is always bright at East Coast, and we're on a mission to keep that sparkle alive.
 We'll make East Side the Best Side—where everyone wants to be!
+  - infopic:
+      title: A place to Learn
+      id: infopic
+      description: We’re making sure everyone, young and old, has the chance to learn and grow so no one gets left behind.
 ---